cnelson20/cx16os/docs/README.md

 ## cx16os

+### Abstract

-Multitasking OS for the Commander X16
+- Multitasking OS for the Commander X16

-Linux-esque, terminal-based
+ - Linux-esque, terminal-based

+### Features

+- Shell
+- Cooperative multitasking
+- Redirection

 *Note:* cx16os only runs on X16's with 65c816 processors installed.
 Older versions ran on the 65c02, but the 16-bit features of the 65c816 make both programs and the kernal run at faster speeds.